ingridbmason/Network-literacy/PITCHME.md

 Note:
 Network throughput is measured in bits per second (bps) of successful data processing (message delivery/file transfer) across the network.
 Throughput is calculated by dividing the file size (1 byte = 8 bits) by the time (seconds) it takes to get the file between two points on the network.

+---
+@title[Latency]
+### Latency

+5 cars will get from point A to point B faster if they’re on a 5 lane freeway (low latency, high bandwidth) compared to the same number of cars making the same trip down a 1 lane freeway (low latency, small bandwidth).

+Note:
+See explanation of <a href="http://www.plugthingsin.com/internet/speed/latency/">latency</p>.